Paralympic Games: International Paralympic Committee

-The IPC has a cooperative relationship with the International Olympic Committee (IOC).
+Since its creation in 1989, IPC has a cooperative relationship with the International Olympic Committee (IOC).
 Delegates of the IPC are also members of the IOC and participate on IOC committees and commissions.
 The two governing bodies remain distinct, with separate Games, despite the close working relationship.

 The Paralympic Games were designed to emphasize the participants' athletic achievements and not their disability.
 Recent games have emphasized that these games are about ability and not disability.
-The movement has grown dramatically since its early days – for example, the number of athletes participating in the Summer Paralympic games has increased from 400 athletes in Rome in 1960 to 4,342 athletes from 159 countries in Rio de Janeiro in 2016.
+The movement has grown dramatically since its early days – for example, the number of athletes participating in the Summer Paralympic Games has increased from 400 athletes in Rome in 1960 to 4,342 athletes from 159 countries in Rio de Janeiro in 2016.
 Both the Paralympic Summer and Winter Games are recognized on the world stage.

 Unlike the Olympic Games, English is the official language of the Paralympic movement.
-The other language used at each Paralympic Games is the official languages of the host country.
-Every proclamation (such as the announcement of each country during the parade of nations in the opening ceremony) is spoken in these two languages.
+The other languages used at each Paralympic Games are the official languages of the host country or host region.
+Every proclamation (such as the announcement of each country during the parade of nations in the opening ceremony) is spoken in these two or more languages.